Find Your Cold Hardiness Zone

 Here are some additional resources to help you determine your plant cold hardiness zone:

 One final note: Your hardiness zone is not the same as your last average frost date.
-Your last average frost date is the last day that you are likely to have frost in your area - this is usually in the spring.
-It has nothing to do with the coldest day of the year, which is what determines your hardiness zone.
+Your last average frost date is the last day that you are likely to have frost in your area - this is usually late winter or early spring.
+It has nothing to do with the coldest day of the year, which is what determines your hardiness zone and is usually in the middle of winter.

 Back to blog